RezzaMir/Artificial-Intelligence-Investment-Analysis/README.md

 viii.
 A graph representing the growth of $100 invested in the specific stock on the first day in the sample through the last day in the sample

 # Model 4b: Python Basic Stock Comparison
-Create a model in Python that allows the user to be able to enter two tickers from the Data File and Python will return each of the following for the two stocks, indicating which of the two is preferred:
+Created a model in Python that allows the user to be able to enter two tickers from the Data File and Python will return each of the following for the two stocks, indicating which of the two is preferred:

 i.
 Annualized Geometric Return